anjaustin/secure-docker-with-tls/README.md

 -H=$DOCKER_HOST_FQDN:2375 version
 ```

-A successful test of your credentials should produce the following or something like it.
+A successful test of your credentials should produce something like the following.

 ```bash
 Client: Docker Engine - Community